KlemetievArtem/tpcMultiRegionFoam_CUT/README.md

 If using the LCA condensation model or concepts from this repository leads to publication, please cite: [Minko, Artemov, Klementiev 2022](https://link.springer.com/article/10.1134/S0040601523030059)
 Further refinement of the solver is welcome (especially turbulence model)!

-## Installation
+## Getting Started

-🟡
 For installation, the [OpenFOAM 6 libraries](https://github.com/OpenFOAM/OpenFOAM-6) have to be loaded.

-All necessary applications for the solver installation can be installed and uninstalled by the supplied [Allwmake](https://github.com/ThomasKleiner/tpcMultiRegionFoam/tree/master/solver/Allwmake) and [Allwclean](https://github.com/ThomasKleiner/tpcMultiRegionFoam/tree/master/solver/Allwclean) shell scripts, respectively.
+All necessary applications for the solver installation can be installed and uninstalled by the supplied [Allwmake](https://github.com/KlemetievArtem/tpcMultiRegionFoam/blob/master/solver/Allwmake) and [Allwclean](https://github.com/KlemetievArtem/tpcMultiRegionFoam/blob/master/solver/Allwclean) shell scripts, respectively.
 The scripts are located in the [solver](https://github.com/ThomasKleiner/tpcMultiRegionFoam/tree/master/solver) folder.

-Copy the content of the solver directory in your desired user applications folder and run the [Allwmake](https://github.com/ThomasKleiner/tpcMultiRegionFoam/tree/master/solver/Allwmake) script.
+Copy the content of the solver directory in your desired user applications folder and run the [Allwmake](https://github.com/KlemetievArtem/tpcMultiRegionFoam/blob/master/solver/Allwmake) script.
 ```
 Working folder:/home/<user>/OpenFOAM/<user>-6/applications